 In order to promote the Trust's charitable purposes the Trust will consider providing support for groups not registered as a charity through allowing them to apply under the umbrella of a registered charity; which will act as a fund-holder and ensure accountability is completed.
 The umbrella organisation (the registered charity) is expected to submit the funding application.
 Both parties will need to work together to complete the application.
+Both parties will need to work together to report on any successful grants until the project approved is complete.
 This will not exclude the umbrella organisation from applying on its own behalf.